tvcutsem/harmony-reflect/README.md

 In addition, a global object `Reflect` is defined that houses the functions from the ES-Harmony `reflect` module.

-The `Reflect` object defines `Reflect.Proxy` which implements [direct proxies](http://wiki.ecmascript.org/doku.php?id=harmony:direct_proxies).
+The `Proxy` object follows the newer [direct proxies](http://wiki.ecmascript.org/doku.php?id=harmony:direct_proxies) spec.
 To create a direct proxy, call:

     var proxy = Proxy(target, handler)